-The impact of Covid has raised implications for banking services provided to VCSE groups and organisations.
-Nationally it appears that tighter banking restrictions coupled with a sustained period of financial inactivity due to the pandemic has led to a change in banking practice in relation to charity banking services.
+Nationally it appears that tighter banking restrictions coupled with a sustained period of financial inactivity due to the pandemic has led to a change in banking practice in relation to charity banking services provided to VCSE groups and organisations.

 With income under threat from all sides, perhaps it is time to look at all the potential sources of income for charities.
 So as fundraising income is depressed - in some cases possibly for years - how can VCSE organisations make up for the loss in income?